-: L. Klugherz DEPARTMENT SITE
+: J. Swain DEPARTMENT SITE

-The music department’s courses are divided into three groups: theory, history and performance.
+The music department’s courses are divided into three groups: theory, history, and performance.
 The theory sequence teaches the language of music: how music is put together and how to write it.
 The history courses are designed to give students a deeper understanding of music through a study of composers, historical periods, stylistic performance practice and various cultures.
 The performance courses offer opportunities for students to engage in the joy and art of performance and if so desired, to gain credit in department-sponsored ensembles and private instruction.
 The music department is dedicated to many different learning opportunities: for students who want to be music concentrators, for students who are interested in an elective or two as part of their liberal arts curriculum, for students who choose only to perform, or for students who want to learn an instrument or voice.

-as entry level courses.
 It is useful to add that many of our music students are double majors and music majors have gone on to graduate study in every area of music or have entered careers in law, medicine, business, sound engineering, music production, arts management, mathematics, and many other fields.

 First-year students are warmly encouraged to perform and to have a short audition for the University Orchestra (MUSI 230), University Chorus (MUSI 234), Colgate Chamber Players (MUSI 217)